Terms & Conditions of Awards (Medical School Terms & Conditions)

 To maintain compliance with Federal Regulations, the FAU Office of Student Financial Aid requires students to confirm course entry in all courses for which they are receiving Title IV financial aid funding (examples include Pell Grant, Direct Loans, SEOG, and Work-Study).
 Confirmation of course entry is a prerequisite for Title IV funds to disburse for the course.

-In addition to completing the Mandatory Course Entry Survey, students are required to maintain eligibility for Title IV funding by displaying documented academic activity in the course.
+In addition to completing the Mandatory Course Entry Quiz, students are required to maintain eligibility for Title IV funding by displaying documented academic activity in the course.
 Examples of valid forms of documented activity include faculty attendance rosters, graded assignments, quizzes, or exams.
-Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity, even if the Mandatory Course Entry Survey was completed.
+Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity, even if the Mandatory Course Entry Quiz was completed.

 |4.||SATISFACTORY ACADEMIC PROGRESS.|